The Wombles: Music

 Songwriter and producer Mike Batt wrote the series' theme tune, but negotiated the musical rights to the characters in place of the traditional composer's fee.
-In an effort to promote the Wombles' first single, he had his mother make him a Womble costume, which he wore for most of the working week.
+To promote the Wombles' first single, he had his mother make him a Womble costume, which he wore for most of the working week.
 After the Wombles' first chart hit, he went on to perform and produce a number of successful novelty singles as The Wombles in the 1970s.
 They amassed eight Top 40 singles in the UK and reached No. 55 on the US Billboard Hot 100 chart with 1974's, "Wombling Summer Party" single on Columbia Records.
 They were awarded the Music Week Award for Top Singles Band of 1974.
 Reissues of the Wombles' music in the late 1990s and early 2000s also charted, extending their number of UK chart hits to thirteen.